Delunado/Delunado/README.md

 ### Games 🎮

+- [Gyroglyph](https://delunado.itch.io/gyroglyph): Gyroglyph is a *physics-based puzzle* where you control the *map*, not the protagonist!
+Little Beetle is stuck inside Tutankhamon's treasure.
+Help him to escape from coin to coin and be free again!

 - [Necrosity](https://delunado.itch.io/necrosity): Necrosity is a *think-fast & act-fast* game.
 You are a delivering worker of Amabone, the delivering company of Necro City.
 Search for the next client and **shoot him** his package!
 Winner as Best Game on the Z-Jam 2021.

 - [Ciclosys](https://delunado.itch.io/ciclosys): Ciclosys is a *minimalist action* game.
 Life is like a day.
 Life is contrast.
 Use an inteligent energy ball to attack and protect yourself.
 I worked as a solo programmer and game designer, in a team of 3.
 Made in 8 days for a Game Jam.